troycomi/snakemake-training/4_cluster/README.md

 - cluster-status: pass the path to a script which will take an external job id and return "success" or "failed".
 Must be executable.
 - latency-wait: how long (in seconds) to wait for missing files.
-The default, 5 seconds, may be too short for some NFS systems.
+The default, 5 seconds, may be too short for some NFS's.
 120 is safer and doesn't affect performance much.
 - jobs: The maximum number of cluster jobs to run at once.
 250 is far from the cluster max and allows me to run several different pipelines at once.